|

 frequently.

-The test...
+The Test...

-notice if
+Notice if

-soaks into your sink.
+water continues to 'bead up' on the surface or immediately soaks into the stone.
 If it no longer 'beads up' on the

 surface, it's time to

-consider resealing your sink.
+consider resealing your sink and tub.

-Cleaning Your Stone Sink
+Cleaning Your Stone Sink & Bath Tub

 There are several stone care products of varying